oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 bringing in its strength to form a more powerful or greatly adapted CMM.
 The pixel conversion specialised CMM has then only to understand the ICC device link syntax.

+-   pro
+    -   CMMs can combine functionality
+    -   on disk cache with serialised data possible
+-   con
+    -   time consuming
+    -   might be not feature complete

 CMM frameworks might even decide to register two allow registering and controling two types of CMM's according to the two basic functions